• Archives

 Share on FacebookShare on Twitter

-Bill Gates argues that “if a human worker does you know, $50,000 worth of work in a factory, that income is taxed…If a robot comes in to do the same thing, you’d think we would tax the robot at a similar level.”
-He continued by saying “Some of that can come on the profits that are generated by the labor-saving efficiency there.
+Bill Gates elaborates on his proposition stating, “if a human worker does, you know, $50,000 worth of work in a factory, that income is taxed…If a robot comes in to do the same thing, you’d think we would tax the robot at a similar level.”
+He further adds, “Some of that can come on the profits that are generated by the labor-saving efficiency there.
 Some of it can come directly in some type of robot tax.
 I don’t think the robot companies are going to be outraged that there’s going to be a tax.”

 Related Posts: